chaddorsey/codap-v3-experiments/v3/README.md

 [Here](https://github.com/concord-consortium/codap/blob/main/v3/versions.md) is a link to the various versions of CODAP along with their release dates.

 ### Testing
-- run `npm run lint` to lint the source files
-- run `npm run lint:fix` to lint the source files and fix correctable issues
-- run `npm run test` to run the jest tests
-- run `npm run test -- a-particular.test` to run a particular test
-- run `npm run test:coverage` to run the jest tests and print out coverage statistics for the tested files
-- run `npm run test:coverage -- a-particular.test` to run a particular test and print out coverage statistics just for the specified tests
-- run `npm start` in one terminal and `npm run test:cypress` to run the cypress tests locally against a headless browser
-- run `npm start` in one terminal and `npm run test:cypress -- --spec cypress/e2e/a-particular.spec.ts` to run a particular cypress test locally
-- run `npm start` in one terminal and `npm run test:cypress:open` to run the cypress tests against an actual browser with the ability to debug, etc.

-##### Cypress Run Options

-Inside of your `package.json` file:
-1. `--browser browser-name`: define browser for running tests
-2. `--group group-name`: assign a group name for tests running
-3. `--spec`: define the spec files to run
-4. `--headed`: show cypress test runner GUI while running test (will exit by default when done)
-5. `--no-exit`: keep cypress test runner GUI open when done running
-6. `--record`: decide whether or not tests will have video recordings
-7. `--key`: specify your secret record key
-8. `--reporter`: specify a mocha reporter

-##### Cypress Run Examples

-1. `cypress run --browser chrome` will run cypress in a chrome browser
-2. `cypress run --headed --no-exit` will open cypress test runner when tests begin to run, and it will remain open when tests are finished running.
-3. `cypress run --spec 'cypress/integration/examples/smoke-test.js'` will point to a smoke-test file rather than running all of the test files for a project.

-### Debugging

-Various developer features can be enabled by adding a `debug` local storage key with one or more of the following flags separated by spaces.
-Local storage is specific to the domain that CODAP is running on.
-In Chrome local storage can be edited by opening the developer tools and going to the "Application" tab.
-Then find "Storage/Local storage" and the domain that CODAP is running on.

-- `caseIds` displays the id of each case in the index column of the case table
-- `cfmEvents` console log all events received from the CFM
-- `cfmLocalStorage` enable the CFM local storage provider so documents can be saved and loaded from the browser's local storage
-- `cfmNoAutoSave` disable CFM auto-save for any document loaded by the CFM
-- `document` this will add the active document as `window.currentDocument`, you can use `currentDocument.toJSON()` to views the current documents content.
-You can also use `currentDocument.treeManagerAPI.document.toJSON()` to inspect the history of the document.
-- `eventModification` print warnings with stack traces when code is modifying default browser event behavior.
-See `debug-event-modification.ts` for the list of methods that are monitored.
-- `formulas` print info about recalculating formulas
-- `history` this will: print some info to the console as the history system records changes, print the full history as JSON each time it is loaded from Firestore, and provide a `window.historyDocument` so you can inspect the document while navigating the history.
-- `logger` console log all messages sent to the logging service
-- `map` print info about interactions with the map component
-- `pixiPoints` this adds a map of tileId keys to PixiPoint instances as `window.pixiPointsMap`.
-This is also always available in Cypress.
-- `plugins` enable some extra plugins in the plugin menu and print information about interactions with plugins.
-- `undo` this will print information about each action that is added to the undo stack.

-##### Why Did You Render?

-To debug React rendering problems, the [why-did-you-render](https://www.npmjs.com/package/@welldone-software/why-did-you-render) utility is available.
-To use it:
-- uncomment the `import "../why-did-you-render.ts"` line in `index.tsx`
-- by default, all "pure" components are tracked
-- this can be configured in the local `why-did-you-render.ts` file
-- individual components can be tracked by setting `MyComponent.whyDidYouRender = true`

-Remember not to commit any of these debug-only changes to the repository.

-## License

-Starter Projects are Copyright 2022 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).

-See license.md for the complete license text.

 CODAP v3 uses Jest for unit and integration testing.